Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ---

 ### How to setup web server for basic website editing and viewing (Default site)
-- **CHECKPOINT**: If you installed nginx stone alone, you can perform this step.
+- **CHECKPOINT**: If you installed nginx standalone, you can perform this step.
 If you installed Cloudpanel to include nginx, then there is no default site - Skip to Multiple Sites (next section).
 - Basic: We just want to see we can impact how a website looks .
 We don’t care about SSL https at this point
 - Identify what's the public IP address you can visit directly in the web browser (usually given to you by your onboarding server admin)
 - What’s the folder path to create/edit index.html to so web browser PRE web hosting management panel?
 Aka root web directory for your website, Aka working directory for your code and webpage.